johnbillion/user-switching/readme.txt

 = Does this plugin work with BuddyPress? =

-Yes, and you'll also be able to switch users from the Members screens.
+Yes, and you'll also be able to switch users from member profile screens and the member listing screen.

 = Does this work as a mu-plugin? =